flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 })
 ```

-Once we have clicked on the 'Hoodies' link we are taken to the Hoodies sub-page which shows the user every single 'Hoodie' clothing type available to be purchased.
-Each product on a shopping site usually has a uniquely identifying code tied to it which we can use to select that item for completing our business process.
+Once we have clicked on the 'Hoodies' link, we are taken to the Hoodies sub-page, which shows the user every single 'Hoodie' clothing type available to be purchased.
+Each product on a shopping site usually has a uniquely identifying code tied to it that we can use to select that item for completing our business process.

-For the sake of this simple script - we know the hoodie we want to add to the cart has a product ID of 39.
+For the sake of this simple script, we know the hoodie we want to add to the cart has a product ID of 39.
 We can see this again using the Developer Tools and highlighting the Add to Cart button of the item we'd like to add to our cart:

 ![Hoodies - Add To Cart button](https://raw.githubusercontent.com/flood-io/flood-chrome-docs/master/examples/images/step-3-hoodie-addtocart.png)

 ![Hoodies - Product ID code](https://raw.githubusercontent.com/flood-io/flood-chrome-docs/master/examples/images/step-3-hoodie-product-id.png)

-So using the above step XPATH example we can use the following XPATH expression:
+So using the above step XPath example we can use the following XPath expression:

 ```typescript
 '//a[@data-product_id=39]'
 ```

-So we are able to narrow down from the entire page - what exact object we wish to interact with.
+So we are able to narrow down from the entire page what exact object we wish to interact with.
 We start by looking at the entire document object model (denoted by the //), all links on the page (denoted by the 'a' html tag), any links that have the data-product_id parameter, and lastly only the link that has the data-product_id parameter equal to the value 39.

 Flood Chrome now knows exactly what object it needs to select.

-After FLood Chrome adds this item to the cart - we can navigate to the Cart page where we should see the item we just added listed.
+After Flood Chrome adds this item to the cart, we can navigate to the Cart page where we should see the item we just added.

 ```typescript
 step('The Flood Store: View Cart', async (browser: Driver) => {